-Our body talks to us through the somatic language of what it feels or senses.
 Body sensation language expresses these physical feelings using words based on our five senses: touch, sound, sight, taste and smell.
-It is crucial not to confuse sensations with emotions.
 Frequently this message is transmitted through aches and pains we feel, and if we are not paying attention this can progress into illness and disease.

 What is Felt Sense

 Felt sense is bringing your awareness inside your body.
 We must move our focus from what is happening in the outside world around us to our internal experience (moving from outer landscape to your inner landscape).

 The qualities of felt sense can often be subtle, vague even elusive; whereas physical body sensations are more defined and tangible e.g., I have a pain in my shoulder, my head aches, a throbbing pain in my knee.
 Some examples: the emotion could be anger but the felt sense could be heat, fire, steel; the emotion could be fear but the felt sense could frozen, blank, rapid heart beat, jumpy.
 It can present itself as textures, colours, shapes, sensations.
 The jittery feeling that comes when you stand up to speak.

 - SENSE Intentionally bring awareness to your body.
 To the outer area of the body: feet, hands sensing from the outside.
 Then to stomach, abdomen, chest and throat and as you sense into these trying it from the inside out.

 - QUESTION Approach it as having a conversation with another person.
 Ask a question and wait to hear the response.
 In the beginning it will require attention and focus.
 You are learning a new language.
 Be patient.